-Undergraduate and graduate students must be enrolled at least half time (6 credits) in a degree-seeking program in order to receive financial aid.
+Students must be enrolled at least half time in a degree-seeking program in order to receive financial aid:

 For the upcoming academic year, Penn State Harrisburg will not require a separate application for our academic scholarships: all incoming and current students with a 3.0 GPA or higher will be considered.
-Only two scholarships require a separate application; see the scholarships page for details.
+Only a few scholarships require a separate application; see the scholarships page for details.

 To apply for aid, you must begin by filing the Free Application for Federal Student Aid, or FAFSA.